shahsandesh30/COVID19_data_scraping/README.md

-# COVID19 data scraping using BeautifulSopu
+# COVID19 data scraping using BeautifulSoup